Studies in Additive Number Theory by Circles of Partition: The density of points on the circle of partition

 \end{proof}

-It is important to notice that the same result may not hold if we replace the set of natural numbers $\mathbb{N}$ with a special subset $\mathbb{M}$.
-Next we transfer the notion of the density of a sequence to the density of corresponding points on the CoP $\mathcal{C}(n)$.
+Here, we transfer the notion of the density of a sequence to the density of corresponding points on the CoP $\mathcal{C}(n)$.
 This notion will play a crucial role in our latter developments.